loganwuu/to_do_list4/README.md

 # To Do List with MySQL

-##### App that allows users to create tasks and categories, mark tasks as done, add due dates to tasks and many-to-many relationships between tasks and categories.
+##### App that allows users to create tasks and categories, mark tasks as done, add due dates to tasks and create many-to-many relationships between tasks and categories.
 (8/24/15)

 #### Logan Wu & Steve Smietana

 ## Description

 This application allows users to input tasks and descriptions, edit them, mark them and add due dates.
-They can also delete their entire list of tasks and categories.
+They can also delete individual and/or the entire list of tasks and categories.

 ## Setup
 * Clone the project using the link provided on Github.